 The Student Quizzes and Answer Key has multiple-choice questions for each chapter along with an answer key at the back of the book.
-The Student Quizzes and Answer Key is available as either or printed book (loose-leaf pages) or as a downloadable PDF.
+The Student Quizzes and Answer Key is available only as a downloadable PDF.

 Students who read through and analyze all of the court decisions in this book will likely end up with a better grasp of some of the most important principles in law and government than will those who only study our governmental systems in theory as is required in most government courses.
 While students do need to learn broader aspects of government (e.g., the differences between the Senate and Congress, the President’s role as Commander-in-Chief, and the President’s cabinet), what they learn in Constitutional Law for Enlightened Citizens might encourage them to become proactive citizens who can help return our government to its constitutional boundaries.